azerella/rollup-plugin-manifest-json/README.md

 Type: `string`

-Default: `manifest.json`
+Default: `public/manifest.json`

-Unique output directory to write the manifest file to, useful for building your app outside of the root rollup folder.
+Output directory to write the manifest file to, useful for building your app outside of the root rollup folder.

 ## Contributors

 Don't be scared to raise an issue or a pull request!

 Any contributions, no matter how big or small will land your picture here and be greatly appreciated ❤️

 <div style="display:inline;">
   <a href="https://github.com/adamzerella"><img width="48" height="48" src="https://avatars0.githubusercontent.com/u/1501560?s=460&v=4" alt="Adam Zerella"/></a>